-In period t = 0, Player 1 and Player 2 each have to decide whether or not to participate in sequential borrowing from the bank.
-If either player decides not to participate, the game ends in period t = 0 with both players retaining their initial capital.
-We call this the "bad (or opt-out) equilibrium," because neither player receives a loan or invests, thus foregoing the value added from investment.
+In period t=0, Player 1 and Player 2 each have to decide whether or not to participate in sequential borrowing from the bank.
+For readability, let us assume Player 1 is female and Player 2 is male.
+If either player decides not to participate, the game ends in period t=0 with both players retaining their initial capital.
+We call this the "bad (or opt-out) outcome," because neither player receives a loan or invests, thus foregoing the value added from investment.